 Intranets have a reputation for being complex and cumbersome.
 Consequently, employees often feel overwhelmed.

-In addition, Intranet users often have heavy administrative burden causing additional time waste.
+In addition, intranet users often have heavy administrative burden causing additional time waste.
+Often times, IT professionals have to be highly engaged in the process of implementing, configuring and managing intranets in the workplace.

 3. Poor user experience